As a vast archipelago nation composed of over 17,000 islands, Indonesia is one of the most fascinating countries in the

 While Bali really is an incredible place, you can’t visit a country of 17,000 islands and see just one of them.
 For those on a time crunch, the best bet is to add one of Bali’s neighbors to your backpacking Indonesia itinerary.
 Far and away, the most popular choice is Lombok.
-This is thanks mostly to the Gili Islands, three tiny specks of sand that are free of motorized vehicles and home to some of the best snorkeling and scuba diving in the world.
+This is thanks mostly to the Gili Islands, three tiny specks of sand that are free of motorized vehicles and home to some of the best snorkelling and scuba diving in the world.

 Of the three Gili islands, Gili Trawangan is known as the party island, Gili Meno as the honeymooner or family-friendly option, while staying in Gili Air is a nice mixture of the two.
 Thanks to the boats that bounce between them, it’s totally feasible to visit all three in just a few days and see for yourself which one you like the best.

 Gili T definitely has the most options for accommodation, dining, and nightlife, so you may want to just base there.
-A super fun place to crash is My Mate’s Place.
-It’s the biggest hostel on the island and there’s always something going on there.
+However, you’ll still find lots more awesome hostels around the Gili Islands

 Down south, you’ll find what I like to call the “good Kuta.”
 Kuta, Lombok is way better than its tourist trap of a cousin over on Bali, and it’s the perfect town to base yourself for a few days of beach hopping, surfing, and chilled out nights between the days of exploring Lombok’s attractions.
 Lombok is also home to several epic waterfalls, so ignore TLC’s advice and do go chasing waterfalls!

 With over 140 million residents, Java is home to over half of Indonesia’s population.
 It’s also the most populous island in the world.
-Here you’ll find the chaotic capital Jakarta, which is often jokingly referred to as the Big Durian.
+Here you’ll find the chaotic capital city of Indonesia, Jakarta (which is often jokingly referred to as the Big Durian).
 Just like the infamous stinky fruit, it takes a bit of getting used to.